 - Typical responsibilities are:

 - ∞ Attending class

 - ∞ Holding discussion sessions

 - ∞ Grading

 - ∞ Office hours for students

 - ∞ Holding review sessions

 - ∞ Proctoring exams

 - ∞ Duplicating handouts and exams

 - ∞ Preparing for classes and learning the course material

+- ∞ Posting grades, announcements, etc. on course website

 - Important Notes:

 - ∞ Discussion Sessions: Typically, a TA/Specialist will be responsible for only 4 Discussion Sessions per week.
 A class of 150 students should have 6 Discussion Sessions.
 Two of them can be held by a UGTA.

-- ∞ Grading: A TA can be expected to perform some grading, provided that this does not require them to work more than 20 hours per week on average.
-Graders can be hired to provide additional support.

-- ∞ Preparation Time: A TA, especially if they are teaching a course for the first time, may require many hours per week to learn the material well enough to help the students.
-Please discuss this honestly with your TA and adjust their other duties accordingly. - ∞Trade-offs: As long as a TA is not expected to work more than 20 hours in any week, trade-offs can be made between job duties.
-As one example, a TA can hold 6 Discussion sessions per week if they do no grading, and if they have taught the class before and require less preparation time than they would otherwise. - ∞Effective Communication: Instructors and TAs must be able to communicate effectively to ensure that the TA is able to conduct their PhD research while working as a TA.
+- ∞ Grading: A TA can be expected to perform some grading, provided that this does not prescribe recurring duties of more than 13-14 hours per week.
+Graders can be hired to provide additional support. - ∞ Preparation Time: A TA, especially if they are teaching a course for the first time, may require many hours per week to learn the material well enough to help the students.
+Please discuss this honestly with your TA and adjust their other duties accordingly. - ∞Trade-offs: As long as a TA is neither given more than 13-14 hours of prescribed recurring duties nor expected to work more than 20 hours in any week, trade-offs can be made between job duties.
+As one example, a TA can hold 6 Discussion sessions per week if they do no grading, and if they have taught the class before and require less preparation time than they would otherwise. - ∞ Effective Communication: Instructors and TAs must be able to communicate effectively to ensure that the TA is able to conduct their PhD research while working as a TA.